francopasut/academic/content/en/post/vim-vimtex-surround/index.md

 Vim and LaTeX together make a powerful writing system, but an add-on is needed to relate them.

-[VimTex](https://github.com/lervag/vimtex) provides exactly that target: relating Vim to LaTeX and it does its job very well.
+[VimTex](https://github.com/lervag/vimtex) provides exactly that target by relating Vim to LaTeX, and it does its job very well.

 So Vim and VimTex is a smart system for every kind of writer in LaTeX.